Precision. Excellence. Under Pressure.

 If that experience feels familiar, the first step is a Somatic Mapping Session.

-The session functions as a diagnostic, examining how performance behavior is currently organizing under pressure.
+The session examines how performance is currently organizing under pressure.

 From there, we determine whether deeper work would be useful.